When signing in to your account, the first page you are taken to is your Dashboard.

-- Automatic Translation is a feature that uses the Google or Bing translation engines to fill in all the empty translation fields in a language.
+- Automatic Translation is a feature that uses the Google or Microsoft translation engines to fill in all the empty translation fields in a language.

 - Translation Memory searches for identical terms in all the translations you performed, either as owner or contributor, and creates a list of these terms and their translations.
 You can choose to eliminate the translations you do not need from this list and to keep the adequate ones.